MicrosoftDocs/customer-insights/ci-docs/journeys/journey-flow-tile-ref.md

 The journey start configuration lets you define how customers can start the journey.
 There are two types of journeys you can create: [Trigger-based journeys](journey-start.md#trigger-based-journey) and [Segment-based journeys](journey-start.md#segment-based-journey).
 For more information, see [Start a journey](journey-start.md).

-## Journey goal

-Journey goals let you track and [analyze the performance of the journey](real-time-marketing-analytics.md).
-You can use a trigger as the journey goal and measure the success of the journey based on the customers who perform the trigger as they're going through the journey.

-Journey goals can also help you determine the winner of A/B tests and find the best channel for channel optimization.
-For more information about using A/B tests, see [A/B tests in Customer Insights - Journeys](real-time-marketing-ab-tests-in-marketing-journeys.md).

 ## Messaging customers